arnavgautam/TreeHacks2015/HOLs/HOL-GettingStartedWindowsAzureStorage/HOL.md

 	_Windows Azure Tray Icon_

-1. Log in the application, and upload a new photo.
+1. Log in to the application and upload a new photo.
 Wait until the process reads the message from the queue and shows the _"Photo uploaded"_ message.

 	![New processed message](Images/logged-user-can-add-messages-to-the-queue.png?raw=true "New processed message")